 14 Day Greece Sailing Yacht Charter Itinerary

-14 Day Greece Sailing Yacht Itinerary - Explore Athens, Ios, Santorini, Hydra and Poros on your Greek Sailing Yacht Charter
+Explore Athens, Ios, Santorini, Hydra and Poros on your Greek Sailing Yacht Charter

-Chartering a sailing yacht, crewed or bareboat, gives you endless opportunities to discover the Greek islands in unrivalled class and style.
-Embark in Athens with the wind in your sails and explore the highlights of the Athens peninsula, Saronic gulf and the magical Cyclades islands.
+Chartering a sailing yacht, crewed or bareboat, gives you endless opportunities to discover the Greek islands in unrivaled class and style.
+Embark in Athens with the wind in your sails and explore the highlights of the Athens peninsula, Saronic Gulf and the magical Cyclades islands.
 With our experience and expertise, we will ensure that you make the most of the best anchorages, towns, history and culture to ensure you have an extremely memorable Greece yacht charter!

 Day 1 - Athens to Cape Sounion

 Starting from Athens, head to Cape Sounion, where you will find the Temple of Poseidon, which can be seen from a distance and is easily reached by foot once ashore.
 The ideal time to visit is in the morning before the tourist crowds arrive.
 The best place to anchor is in the North of the bay where there is a patch of sand and weed, which makes for good holding.
 The area is exposed to gusts and yachts if not anchored properly may drag.

 Kithnos is a fairly untouched island from tourism and has very nice serene bays for swimming.
 The main town, Chora, is located on the hill above Merikha.
 The small gulfs, which keep the sea peaceful, the white houses, the streets and the old windmills, are some of the attractions of this charming island.

 Ormos Fikiadha - there are two bays located here for mooring.
 You should be careful of underwater rocks located on the south side of the entrance.
 Both bays offer good shelter from North winds.
 This is a nice area for a swim.